RMLio/implementation-process-pipeline/README.md

-# implementation-process-pipeline
+# Implementation process pipeline

-This template repo helps with setting up a pipeline for an OSLO implementation process (implementatietraject)
+This template repo helps with setting up a pipeline for an OSLO implementation process (implementatietraject).